Director, Eleanor Stellyes Center for Global Studies

 Students will receive intensive instruction in Rwanda's national language, Kinyarwanda.
 Formal instruction in the classroom is complemented by immersion in the community and direct experience of Rwandan society and culture.
 Students will be able to improve their language skills by speaking with their host families and through interactive assignments.
 Acquiring a basic knowledge of Kinyarwanda is important for entry into Rwandan culture, and it assists students in their completion of the required Independent Study Project.
 The program's field study seminar introduces students to the fundamentals of research tools and the ethical norms of doing research in a post-conflict environment.
 As a part of the course, students will engage in briefing and debriefing sessions to process experiences surrounding the visits to memorials.

 All students will complete an Independent Study Project (ISP), which gives students an opportunity to explore a topic, community, or situation related to post-conflict transformation of particular interest.
 The ISP is conducted in consultation with the program's academic director, lecturers and practitioners.
 Possible topics include:

 Although certain topics and geographical areas may not be allowed by program staff, projects can be conducted in a wide range of locations and on a wide range of topics.

 Credits 4.5 for successful completion of the fall or spring semester.

-Learn more about the SIT Rwanda: Post-Genocide Restoration and Peacebuilding program.
+Learn more about the SIT Rwanda: Post-Genocide Restoration and Peacebuilding program and other SIT programs.

 Select a program